Webpage Midway Bonsai Society Midrand

 Akadama is a clay mined in Japan, and is very costly.
 Has very good water retention.
 Akadama breaks back down to clay.
 So repotting every 3 years is important.
 Has very little CEC.

-I have not as yet tested this, but I would believe that it would breakdown very quicklyas it is baked clay and form mud.
+I have not as yet tested this, but I would believe that it would breakdown too quickly.
+It ius made of various absorbant materials, like wood clay, as it is baked clay and form mud.

-Used to defoiliate skin.
-Pumice is durable.
+Used as a stone to defoiliate skin.
+Pumice is durable and would work well.
 Has very little CEC.

 Leca is a man made clay, light and good air retention.
 Takes a while for moisture to penetrate.
 Looks good.
 Is costly.
 Has very little CEC.